Kazuki Nagasawa

-Kazuki Nagasawa (長澤 和輝, Nagasawa Kazuki) is a Japanese footballer who plays as a midfielder for Nagoya Grampus.
+Kazuki Nagasawa (長澤 和輝, Nagasawa Kazuki) is a Japanese professional footballer who plays as a midfielder for A-League club Wellington Phoenix.

 Career

 Nagasawa made his debut for Yokohama F. Marinos on 3 April 2013 in the J. League Cup against Omiya Ardija in which he came on in the 76th minute as Yokohama lost the match 1–0.

 1. FC Köln

 On 23 December 2013 it was confirmed that Nagasawa had signed for German side 1.
 FC Köln after a trial period.
 He made his debut for Köln in the league on 9 February 2014 against SC Paderborn.
 He came on in the 68th minute for Mišo Brečko as Koln lost 0–1.

 Career statistics

 Club

 1Includes Japanese Super Cup, Suruga Bank Championship and FIFA Club World Cup.